barstoolbluz/ghcli/README.md

-# 🔐 Flox GitHub Authentication Environment
+# 🔐 A Flox Environment for GitHub CLI Auth Using a Local Keyring

 This Flox environment secures your GitHub CLI (`gh`) authentication by storing GitHub Personal Access Tokens (PATs) locallly using standard methods.
 You get two storage options: